ahmnot/pokedex-challenge/README.md

-This demo app is here to show my fullstack capacities in Svelte + Google Cloud Functions + Node.js.
+This demo app was realized in 48 hours, to show my fullstack capacities in Svelte + Google Cloud Functions + Node.js.

 To run this app locally:<br>
 - open a terminal